HubRise/website/content/developers/api/en/catalogs.md

 ### 1.4.
 Update Catalog

 Update a catalog.
 The request parameters are the same as for the [create catalog](#create-catalog) request.
 If the `data` field is passed, the whole catalog content is cleared and recreated from the passed data.

+There is no individual endpoint to update a particular item of the catalog (eg. a SKU or an option).
+To update a single item, you must use this endpoint and pass the whole catalog content.

 <CallSummaryTable endpoint="PUT /catalogs/:id" accessLevel="account" />